jhallen/exorsim/doc/edos.md

 ### Missing

-One program we are missing is the EDOS-II version of RASM (the file name is RSMB).
+One important program we are missing is the EDOS-II version of RASM (the file name is RSMB).
 This is the relocatable assembler that can generate object files that can be linked with RLOAD.
 If we had this, we could link assembly language programs with FORTRAN.

+## Source code

+Mike Douglas entered the EDOS PROM source code by hand from the EXORdisk-I user manual.
+It's here:

+EDOS-II EXEC source code is available here.
+It's not clear where this is from, but it has the comment: "THIS PROGRAM WAS COMMENTED BY AUSTRALIAN 6800 USER'S GROUP"